Définissez votre emplacement

 Leipzig Zoo certainly has plenty to offer to its visitors.
 Located on a 54-acre (22 hectares) site, the zoo offers the regular animal attractions as well as a few highlights, which include a great aquarium, a tropical hall complete with artificial rivers called Gondwanaland, and a fun-filled monkey house.
 And with over 100 years experience (it was founded in 1878), the zoo knows a thing or two about entertainment.
 Special services such as animal sponsorship and children's birthday parties can also be organized here.

 Bayerischer Bahnhof is one of the most important historical landmarks in Germany.
 Built in 1842, this is the oldest railway station in the country.
 Apart from the beautiful architecture and design, it is the ancient charm captured in this structure that pulls so many visitors each day.
 A must visit!

-After the complete makeover it received in 2003, exclusively for the 2006 FIFA World Cup Championships, Red Bull Arena (formerly Zentralstadion) is one of the most modern stadiums in the world.
-Over 45,000 spectators can enjoy intense matches, complete with the state-of-the-art lighting and sound facilities.
+After the complete makeover it received in 2004, exclusively for the 2006 FIFA World Cup Championships, Red Bull Arena (formerly Zentralstadion) is one of the most modern stadiums in the world.
+Over 45,000 spectators can enjoy intense matches, complete with state-of-the-art lighting and sound facilities.
 There is also a large hospitality area which is ideal for receptions, large gatherings and social events.

 Leipzig Botanical Gardens already has a long history, as it has existed since 1542 in the form of a medicinal garden.
 People come here to look at the amazing amount of plants (all systematically arranged according to their ecological category) to relax, familiarize themselves with new plants or as part of their studies - the Botanical Gardens are part of Leipzig University.
 Although the grounds aren't huge, it is well worth a visit: as as well as free entry, there's the lure of the butterfly house (admission fee applicable).